rohit-7773/learning-typescript/README.md

 # learning-typescript
-#### TypeScript is kind of tool which runs before running the javascript file and ensures that the types of program is correct.
+#### TypeScript is a kind of tool which runs before running the javascript file and ensures that the types of the program are correct.